Mental Fortitude

 It isn't even close.

-The cost of Type II errors almost always outweigh the cost of Type I errors.
+The cost of Type II errors always outweigh the cost of Type I errors.

 Type II errors are invisible because they're impossible to track.
 You can look up how many plane crashes happened in the last year.
 There is no way to quantify life foregone.